-- 1. Phil Buchheit Administration Building Constructed in 1966, enlarged in 1979, renovated in 1995, and expanded with the addition of a new lobby in 1998, this facility houses administrative offices for the President, Executive Vice President for Business Affairs, Vice President for Enrollment, and Registrar.
-The Pioneer Advising Center and Financial Aid offices are also located in this facility.
+- 1. Phil Buchheit Administration Building Constructed in 1966, enlarged in 1979, renovated in 1995, and expanded with the addition of a new lobby in 1998, this facility houses administrative offices for the President, Executive Vice President for Business Affairs, and Registrar and their staff.
+The Advising Center and Financial Aid offices are also located in this facility.
 Named in honor of Mr. Philip A. Buchheit, a generous supporter and strong leader who served on the Spartanburg Junior College Board of Trustees, 1960 1974. - 2.
-The Phyllis Buchheit Board Room and The SMC Welcome Center Constructed in 2007 and updated in the summer of 2021, The Phyllis Buchheit Board Room was named for Mrs. Phyllis Buchheit DeLapp, who, like her father, Mr. Philip A. Buchheit, continues to provide generous support.
-The SMC Welcome Center provides prospective students and families a place to meet Admission Counselors as they begin to explore the opportunities SMC represents for their futures. - 3.
+The Marsha and Jimmy Gibbs Welcome Center and Phyllis Buchheit Board Room Constructed in 2007 and updated in the summer of 2021, the Marsha and Jimmy Gibbs Welcome Center provides an inviting space for prospective students and families to meet the admissions team as they begin to explore the opportunities SMC represents for their futures.
+The Phyllis Buchheit Board Room was named for Mrs. Phyllis Buchheit DeLapp, who continues to provide generous support. - 3.
 Charles P. Hammond Hall As the first building on campus, this facility was named for Charles P. Hammond, a staunch supporter of Textile Industrial Institute, the precursor to Spartanburg Methodist College, and the first Chairman of the Board of Trustees of the College.
-Hammond Hall was constructed by the students of TII in 1913 and serves as a coed residence hall with accommodations for 69 students.
-This hall has laundry facilities.
-An annex was constructed in 1960.
-The last renovation was completed in 2015.
-Bedrooms are equipped with fiber optic connections for computer access to the campus network and Internet, cable connections to the College's television network, and private telephone lines. - 4.
+Hammond Hall was constructed by the students of TII in 1913 and serves as a coed residence hall with room accommodations for 70 students.
+The bathroom annex was constructed in 1960.
+The last surface renovation was completed in 2015. - 4.
 William G. Willard Hall Opened in 1967, this facility was made possible in part by a generous gift from Mr. William G. Willard, a member of the Spartanburg Junior College Board of Trustees and Chairperson of the Buildings and Grounds Committee.
-Willard Hall has three floors and is the residence hall for 111 students.
-This hall has laundry facilities.
-Bedrooms are equipped with fiber optic connections for computer access to the campus network and Internet, cable connections to the College's television network, and private telephone lines. - 5.
+Willard Hall is a coed residence hall for 107 students and has three floors. - 5.
 Rembert Bennet Burgess Student Center Built in 1965, this building has two floors.
-Downstairs houses the campus dining room, and the Fireplace Room.
-The second floor is home to our student development team.
-This area was remodeled in 2020 and has eighteen offices, three open meeting areas, one large conference room, a lounge, and a flex space.
-There is also a post office with boxes for the distribution of mail to students, faculty, and staff.
+The first floor houses the campus dining room, and the Fireplace Room.
+The second floor is home to our student development team (SMCX).
+The second floor was remodeled in 2020 and has eighteen offices, three open meeting areas, one large conference room, a lounge, and a flex space.
+There is also a post office for the distribution of mail to students, faculty, and staff.
 This building was named in memory of Dr. Rembert Bennett Burgess, the second President of the College. - 6.
 Walter S. Montgomery Science Building Erected in 1967, and named for Walter S. Montgomery, then President of Spartan Mills and avid supporter of the establishment of Textile Industrial Institute.
-This
+This building houses classrooms and faculty offices on the first floor, while the second floor holds the laboratories, workrooms, and faculty offices. - Frank Walker Building Constructed in 1935 and partially renovated in 2013-2014, this three-story building contains classrooms, student computer laboratories, independent learning center that includes a computer-assisted instruction laboratory and tutorial